cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 Normalization of sequencing read counts can be performed using several normalization methods.
 Quantile normalization is one way that we can do normalization when we are having a high dimensional dataset.
-It excludes selected samples to minimize noise [5, 6].
+It excludes selected samples to minimize noise.
 Mean normalized read counts also can be used to filter out the miRNAs.
-Also we can follow a stepwise procedure to do normalization as below [12].
+Also we can follow a stepwise procedure to do normalization as below.
 * From all the samples, find sequences which are common.
 * Build a reference dataset using those common sequences.
 * Apply logarithmic transformation